Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/03.Burger_Builder/03.burger_builder_app/README.md

 * Using a Logo in our Application.
 * Adding Reusable Naviation Items.
 * Creating Responsive SideDrawer and working on responsive adjustments.
+* More Responsive Adjustments.
+* Reusing the Backdrop
+* Adding a SideDrawer Toggle Button.
+* Adding a Hamburger Icon.